 And Marika has to decide if she dares risk her heart a second time to help the only man she’s ever loved.

-This is a novella which will be out on 9th June 2020, a standalone story about Garrett which I didn’t notice before I started reading the series.
+This is a novella that will be out on 9th June 2020, a standalone story about Garrett which I didn’t notice before I started reading the series.
 I might read it when it’s out tho just because I love Darynda’s writing style and the world she had created.